HOLISMOKES XIII: Strong-lens candidates at all mass scales and their environments from the Hyper-Suprime Cam and deep learning: Environment analysis

-Furthermore, one person re-inspected the network candidates reported in \citetalias{canameras21b} regarding the environment, while we adopt the assigned average grades $G$ on the lensing nature from \citetalias{canameras21b} directly.
+Furthermore, one person re-inspected the network candidates reported in \citetalias{canameras21b} regarding the environment, while we adopted the assigned average grades $G$ on the lensing nature from \citetalias{canameras21b} directly.
 This leads to an identification of additionally 47 (out of 467 grade A or B lens candidates in \citetalias{canameras21b}) to be in a significantly overdense environment, which are listed in Table~\ref{tab:clustercandC21}.
-By combining both samples and removing duplicates, the new candidates from Sect.~\ref{sec:inspection} and those from \citetalias{canameras21b}, we visually identify, out of 546 grade A or B lens candidates, 84 to be in an overdense environment.
-Interestingly, from these 84 lens candidates, only 31 are reported in the SuGOHI group- and cluster-scale sample.
-This demonstrated the necessity of further analysis of the lens environment to enlarge the sample of group- and cluster-scale lenses.
-In addition, only 54 of the 84 identified systems are reported in the considered galaxy cluster catalogs, and only 27 in both, the SuGOHI and the galaxy cluster catalogs.
-This highlights that several lens candidates recently identified with deep learning classifiers were lacking on the information of their environment.
+By combining both samples and removing duplicates, among the new candidates from Sect.~\ref{sec:inspection} and those from \citetalias{canameras21b} that we visually identified, out of 546 grade A or B lens candidates, 84 are found to be in an overdense environment.
+Interestingly, from these 84 lens candidates, only 31 were reported in the SuGOHI group- and cluster-scale sample.
+This demonstrates the necessity of further analysis of the lens environment to enlarge the sample of group- and cluster-scale lenses.
+In addition, only 54 of the 84 identified systems were reported in the considered galaxy cluster catalogs, and only 27 in both (the SuGOHI and the galaxy cluster catalogs).
+This highlights that several lens candidates recently identified with deep learning classifiers were lacking in terms of information on their environment.